junxit/us-congress-bills-114/metadata.md

 - 2015-12-01 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 364 - 58 (Roll no. 649). (text: CR H8663-8671)
 - 2015-12-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (consideration: CR H8676)
 - 2015-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 364 - 58 (Roll no. 649).(text: CR H8663-8671)
+- 2015-12-02 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 309.